Autism aggression: What can help?

 I suggest working with your child’s physician and therapists on a four-stage approach to tackling this and other problem behaviors.

-The four steps are identification, understanding, management, and prevention.
+The four step approach for responding to autism aggression is identification, understanding, management, and prevention.

 1. Identify the behavior: By identification, we mean characterizing the problem behavior.
 As parents, you can write down the type of aggression your child demonstrates along with the time and setting of when the behavior occurs.